jdam11/vps_initial_playbook/README.md

 After running the playbook, verify the configuration:

-Note: If you plan to access the server exclusively through Tailscale, you can skip the `ssh_port` validation step.

 1. **SSH Access**:
    - Test login with the new Ansible user and SSH key.
    - This step may be skipped if Tailscale is used exclusively for remote access.
-   - Confirm the custom SSH port is active.
+   - Confirm the custom SSH port is active if exposed.

 2. **Firewall**:
    - Check UFW status: `sudo ufw status`.